 Richmond, Virginia, is the place where the most famous words of the Revolutionary War — Patrick Henry’s “Give me liberty or give me death” — were spoken.
-It was the capital of the Confederacy and, a century later, a locus of civil rights protests.
-Here, you’ll find historic homes and gardens; museums, markers and monuments dedicated to the evolution (and near-dissolution) of the nation; and tree-lined streets of Federalist and Victorian homes.
+It was the capital of the Confederacy and has been a locus of civil rights protests.
+Here, you’ll find historic homes and gardens; museums and markers dedicated to the evolution and near-dissolution of the nation; and tree-lined streets of Federalist and Victorian homes.

 But history isn’t all there is to experience in Richmond.
 With the James River coursing through and plenty of hiking and biking trails, nature abounds.
 A burgeoning gallery scene augments excellent art museums.
 Loads of vintage shops offer intriguing finds, and new restaurants continually add to the city’s nationally recognized dining scene.
 It’s a great place to make a day of it.